apify/apify-cli/CONTRIBUTING.md

 2. Before publishing new version you have to generate and commit production `npm-shrinkwrap.json` `npm run prod_shrinkwrap`
 NOTE: File `package-lock.json` will be completely ignored during package publishing.
-Using `npm-shrinkwrap.json` we'll correctly lock dependencies.
+Using `npm-shrinkwrap.json` will correctly lock dependencies.

 3. Run publish script, which publish package to npm:
 `./publish.sh`